nikosuenderhauf/cayman/index.md

  We released our first Robotic Vision [object detection challenge](https://competitions.codalab.org/competitions/20940)!
 Participants are tasked with **object detection** on a **video** stream, where each detection must provide accurate estimates of **spatial and semantic uncertainty** using probabilistic bounding boxes.
 Participants are evaluated using a new  measure which will reward accurate estimations of spatial and semantic uncertainty. -->

 # News
+  **29 March 2021** Nvidia updates our GPU prizes on offer from Titan RTX to Quadro 6000 RTX GPUs!

   **17 February 2021** We launch the second iteration of the [Scene Understanding Challenge](scene-understanding) in association with the [CVPR2021 Embodied AI workshop](https://embodied-ai.org/) (deadline 7th May 2021). **$,2500 USD** in cash and GPU prizes are available to the best teams.

   **29 June 2020** Nvidia kindly supports the Scene Understanding Challenge by providing 2 GPUs as prizes for the best teams.
 Thank you Nvidia!